Myanmar: Military-militia conflict puts civilians at risk — report | DW | 28.06.2021

 However, the rise of organized militia groups, which are leading campaigns of armed resistance against the Tatmadaw, could send the country into a protracted downward spiral of violence, the report warns.

-The report said the Tatmadaw uses a strategy deliberately targeting civilians in a bid to deny insurgents of food, funds, recruits and intelligence on troop movements
+The report said the Tatmadaw uses a strategy deliberately targeting civilians in a bid to deny insurgents food, funds, recruits and intelligence on troop movements.

 The emergence of new "self-defense" groups to oppose the Tatmadaw has led to "heavy handed" retaliation that has "displaced tens of thousands of men, women and children," it added.